NicoleA89/Seeking-answers-for-current-HR-questions/README.md

 ## Introduction
-Given the (current and future) shortage of skilled workers and demographic change, it is increasingly difficult for companies to find qualified (IT)-professionals.
+Given the current shortage of skilled workers and demographic change, it is increasingly difficult for companies to find qualified (IT)-professionals.
 In this article I examined on which job portals worldwide and in Germany qualified developers can be found.
 The question as to which portals female IT professionals can primarily be found is also being investigated.

 Perhaps you have noticed how companies already have to fight for professionals - especially in the field of IT.
 With that in mind, let´s find out with the data from the Stack Overflow developer survey (2017) on which job portals the participants are present.
 The survey data was taken by more than 50,000 participants and aims to understand different aspects of job related questions.

-Blabla gender pay gap
+# Blabla gender pay gap
-blabla flexible arbeitsmodelle / homeoffice
+# blabla flexible arbeitsmodelle / homeoffice

 ## Finding IT professionals